ankudinov/avd-workshop-may-2025/slides/avd-workshop.md

 - Check `sh ip bgp summary` on `s1-brdr1` and `s2-brdr1`
 - Enable EVPN gateway in sites/site_*/group_vars/SITE*_FABRIC.yml
 - Verify that all hosts can ping each other

+`Quiz`: What is the purpose of EVPN gateway?

 </div>
 <div>